Air plants are perfect for those with a fear of houseplants -- it's easy to grow and care for air plants!

-Air plants look great alone as architectural elements.
+Air plants look great alone as architectural elements or in an air plants terrarium.
 Place varieties such as Tillandsia aeranthos 'Amethyst', also called the rosy air plant, into a pot or against a container that will complement or contrast with its pink flower spike.

 Play off the spikiness of the foliage by grouping three Tillandsia ionantha and add a tiny toucan, parasol, or other tropical touch.